amanpreetsingh459/amanpreetsingh459.github.io/_posts/2018-06-09-blog2-deep-neural-network.md

 ---
 layout: post
 title: What makes the Deep Learning "Deep"?
-The notion of multiple layers in deep neural networks and backpropagation.
+The notion of multiple layers in deep neural networks and backpropagation

 ---